storacha/specs/w3-account.md

 Namespace, or space for short, is an owned resource that can be shared.
 It corresponds to the asymmetric keypair and is identified by the [`did:key`] URI.

-Space is always listed in the `with` field of the [UCAN] capability.
+A space DID is always listed in the `with` field of the [UCAN] capability.

 ### Owner

 The [owner] of the [space] is the holder of its private key.
-Space owner can share limited or full access to owned space via [UCAN] delegation issued by the [space] [`did:key`] and signed with a [space] private key.
+The space owner can share limited or full access to their owned space via a [UCAN] delegation issued by the [space] [`did:key`] and signed with the [space]'s private key.

 ### Account

 An _account_ is a principal identified by a memorable identifier such as [`did:mailto`].
 It is a principal that aggregates access to user spaces and that manages access of various user [agent]s.

-Account enables familiar authorization and recovery email flows.
+An account enables familiar authorization and recovery email flows.

 ### Agent

 An _agent_ is a principal identified by a [`did:key`] identifier.
-Users interact with a system through different _agents_ across multiple devices and applications.
-It is strongly RECOMMENDED that _agents_ use [non-extractable keys] where possible.
+Users interact with a system through different _agents_ across multiple devices and applications. _Agents_ SHOULD use [non-extractable keys] where possible.

 > ℹ️ Note that _agents_ are meant to be ephemeral, implying that they could be disposed of or created on demand.

 ### Authority

-Authority is trusted [DID] identifier.
-For example various subsystems may recognize and signatures from a global service authority.
+Authority is a trusted [DID] identifier.
+For example various subsystems may recognize signatures from a global service authority.

 Various services run by different entities MAY also recognize each others authority and choose to trust their signatures as opposed to performing verification work.